apache/geode/Technology-FAQ.md

 ### What operating systems are supported?

-Geode is supported on most JDK platforms including Linux, Windows, and OSX.
+Geode is supported on most JDK platforms including Linux and Windows.
 For more details please check the [certification matrix](http://geode-docs.cfapps.io/docs-gemfire/getting_started/system_requirements/supported_configurations.html#system_requirements).

 ### How does my application connect to a Geode cluster?